cristianflorincojocaru/OOP-ONLINE-GRID-PLATFORM/README.md

 Scores and evaluations for each user can be saved to a file to keep a history of their performance.
 > **Benefits** : Users can have a record of their tests and scores, which is useful for tracking progress over time.

-### 5. Creating an interactive menu in Command Prompt
+### 5. Creating an interactive menu in 'Command Prompt'
 Instead of directly running the quiz, you can add a menu that allows the user to choose different options: start a quiz, view scores, exit the program, etc.
 > **Benefits** : Provides a more user-friendly and clear interface.